 A single EARS® session can measure response to several different types of test material (such as music hooks, television commercials, music mixes and/or program airchecks), specifically designed to understand PPM listenership responses.

 The EARS® (Electronic Attitude Research System) methodology, first developed by FMR in 1983, is a true technological innovation and a superior method of in-person data collection for music and program testing (as displayed on the left).
 Each EARS® unit is an ergonomically-designed, fully digital hand-held computer — with “radio-relatable” buttons (not dials).
 (Click here to see more on the EARS® system.)

 As with Music Library Testing:

-- Respondents are recruited and validated via our central computer-assisted Fielding Facility, using an automated Predictive Dialing System.
+- Respondents are recruited and validated at our Tucson Research Center, via telephone or online.
 Custom screening is thoroughly conducted, with pre-screening and post-screening methods used as well.

 - EARS® sessions can be scheduled in as quickly as two weeks.